almibe/ligature-rs/README.md

 | BooleanLiteral(val value: Boolean) | A boolean value. | No |
 | LongLiteral(val value: Long) | A value based on Kotlin's u64. | Yes |
 | DoubleLiteral(val value: Double) | A value based on Kotlin's f64 | Yes |

+### Predicates

+Predicates are very similar to Entities in that they represented by a single Identifier, but they are only used in the Predicate position of a Statement or Rule.

+### Context

+TODO

 ## Building
 This project requires SBT to be installed.